 - You may experience little or no side effects over your course of treatment.
-However, some people do experience more severe side effects. - The side effects experienced also depend on the amount of radiation you receive for your personalized treatment plan.
+However, some people do experience serious side effects. - Radiation therapy is a local treatment only.
+This means you can only get side effects in the part of your body being treated. - The side effects can also depend on the radiation dose given and the length of the treatment course.